 Are you prepared for your upcoming job interview?
-If you want to get the job, you need to be prepared.
+If you want to get the job, you must get prepared.
 This includes being clear on the basics and how you will answer common job interview questions.
-While the type of questions asked and interview style will vary depending on the person interviewing you, the company and the job you applied to, the basics typically remain the same.
-Here is a list of some things you should always know before heading to a job interview.

 1. are you actually interested in this job?